Skip to content

 Program identity solana program show <PROGRAM_ID>

-Pulse publication path Observe set_pulse_signed transactions and matching state changes
+Pulse publication path Observe set_pulse_quorum transactions and matching OracleAttestationRecord PDAs

 5. Guardrails